rahul1821/book-seller/README.md

 <p>Components are independent and reusable bits of code.
 They serve the same purpose as JavaScript functions, but work in isolation and return HTML.<br>

-Components come in two types, Class components and Function components, in this tutorial we will concentrate on Function components.</p>
+Components come in two types, Class components, and Function components, in this tutorial we will concentrate on Function components.</p>

-# We are Creating Sepret Components as a JavaScript File
+# We are Creating separate Components as a JavaScript File
 <ol>
 <li>Author.js</li>
 <li>Images.js</li>